Skip to main content

 import { class SvelteComponent<Props extends Record<string, any> = Record<string, any>, Events extends Record<string, any> = any, Slots extends Record<string, any> = any>

 This was the base class for Svelte components in Svelte 4.
 Svelte 5+ components are completely different under the hood.
 For typing, use Component instead.
-To instantiate components, use mount instead`.
-See breaking changes documentation for more info.
+To instantiate components, use mount instead.
+See migration guide for more info.

 SvelteComponent